open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/addon.md

 provides a library for developers to develop an add-ons in open-cluster-management more easily.
 Take a look at the [helloworld example](https://github.com/open-cluster-management-io/addon-framework/tree/main/examples/helloworld) to understand how the add-on framework can be used.

+### Custom signers

+The original Kubernetes CSR api only supports there built-in signers:

+- "kubernetes.io/kube-apiserver-client"
+- "kubernetes.io/kube-apiserver-client-kubelet"
+- "kubernetes.io/kubelet-serving"

+However in some cases, we need to sign additional custom certificates for the addon agents which is not used for connecting any kube-apiserver.
+The addon manager can be serving as a custom CSR signer controller based on the addon-framework's extensibility by implementing the signing logic.
+Note that after successfully signing the certificates, the framework will also keep rotating the certificates automatically for the addon.

+### Hub credential injection

+The addon manager developed base on [addon-framework](https://github.com/open-cluster-management-io/addon-framework) will automatically persist the signed certificates as secret resource to the managed clusters after signed by either original Kubernetes CSR controller or custom signers.
+The injected secrets will be:

+- For "kubernetes.io/kube-apiserver-client" signer, the name will be "<addon name>
+  -hub-kubeconfig" with properties:
+  - "kubeconfig": a kubeconfig file for accessing hub cluster with the addon's identity.
+  - "tls.crt": the signed certificate.
+  - "tls.key": the private key.
+- For custom signer, the name will be "<addon name>-<signer name>-client-cert" with properties:
+  - "tls.crt": the signed certificate.
+  - "tls.key": the private key.